spacelift-io/user-documentation/docs/concepts/vcs-agent-pools.md

 ![VCS Agent Pool Connections](<../assets/screenshots/image (47).png>)

-!!! warning
 Now whenever you need to specify an endpoint inside of Spacelift which should use your VCS Agent Pool, you should write it this way: `private://my-vcs-agent-pool-name/possible/path`

 ![](<../assets/screenshots/Screen Shot 2022-06-21 at 11.34.18 AM.png>)